ctfs/write-ups-2015/polictf-2015/forensics/its-hungry/README.md

 The flag is `feeddadeadbeef`.

-PS: I can't adjust the frequencies using my sox version, but there is [a patch](http://jdesbonnet.blogspot.de/2014/02/sox-spectrogram-log-frequency-axis-and.html) to adjust the frequency ranges/limit.
+PS: I can't adjust the frequencies limits/ranges using my sox version, but there is [a patch](http://jdesbonnet.blogspot.de/2014/02/sox-spectrogram-log-frequency-axis-and.html) to do so.

 ## Other write-ups and resources